fajarghifar/inventory-management-system/README.md

     ```
 1. **Login**

-    Try login with username : `admin` and password : `password`
+    Try login with username: `admin` and password: `password`

 ## 🚀 Config
 1. **Config Chart**

     Open file `./config/cart.php`.
 You can set a tax, format number, etc.
-    > More details visit this link [hardevine/shoppingcart](https://packagist.org/packages/hardevine/shoppingcart).
+    > For More details, visit this link [hardevine/shoppingcart](https://packagist.org/packages/hardevine/shoppingcart).

 ## 📝 Contributing

-If you have any idea to make it more interesting, feel free to send a PR, or create an issue for a feature request.
+If you have any ideas to make it more interesting, please send a PR or create an issue for a feature request.

 # 🤝 License